 the LEDs are long lasting and require little or no maintenance, and the PIR sensor capability further optimises energy efficiency.

 The pathway is busy during park opening hours, with people using it as a cut-through and to access the nearby children’s nursery, all of which made further improving the light levels a priority.
 Keeping light pollution to an absolute minimum due to the nearby housing development was a high priority and this has been achieved thanks to the in-built PIR sensors combined with the lower light-polluting features of modern LEDs.
-When the sensors are activated, the Solis Nano runs at run at 4W, the light stays on for one minute and then dims down.
+When the sensors are activated, the Solis Nano runs at 4W, the light stays on for one minute and then dims down.
 The units are set to run from dusk until dawn.

 Furthermore the ability to relocate the Solis Nanos and as when required was an additional benefit delivered by Zeta’s solar-powered solution.